Introduction to

 In-vivo monitors

-Incorporation monitors (In-vivo counters) are designed to protect workers and people of public in the field of medical therapy and diagnostic, fertilizer and oil industry, waste and military applications, NPP’s, industry, universities, research institutes as well as miners and further fields of applications.
+Incorporation monitors (In-vivo counters) are designed to protect workers and people of public in the field of medical therapy and diagnostic, fertilizer and oil industry, waste and military applications, NPP’s, industry, universities, national and research institutes as well as miners and further fields of applications.

 Types of in-vivo monitoring geometries we realised: